raymondwcs/mongoose/update/README.md

 # ODM CRUD Example - Update Documents
-This program update documents in a collection named `Kittens` through ODM.
+This example updates documents in a collection named `Kittens` through ODM.

 The schema definition is stored in the `models` folder.